samuelroland/dme/docs/paradigm-analysis-report.typ

 Now
 == Memory management
 //TODO move this
 I have a dream.
 A programming language where I don't have to manage memory.
 Most programmers out there knows that there is an easy solution.
-The garbarge collector.
+The garbage collector.
-Sadly, garbarge collector presents quiet a lot of issues.
+Sadly, garbage collector presents quiet a lot of issues.
 First of all, garbarge collecting is a complex action.
 You need to know when there is no more piece of code that is using a block of memory.
-Because of this complexity, garbarge collecting is a heavy process, unsuitable for light appliction or appliction running in an environnement with low memory availabe.
+Because of this complexity, garbage collecting is a heavy process, unsuitable for light appliction or appliction running in an environnement with low memory availabe.

 Now then, as I said, I don't want to manually manage memory.
 It is prone to error, memory leak and responsible for a lot of break or insecure code.
 I want to avoid this risk.